dolthub/dolthub-etl-jobs/README.md

 ## Background
 [DoltHub](https://www.dolthub.com) hosts [Dolt](https://github.com/liquidata-inc/dolt) databases.
 If you don't know what Dolt is, then you will need to start with by familiarizing yourself with it before proceeding with this repo.

-Liquidata is the company that created Dolt, and DoltHub.
+Liquidata is the company that created Dolt and DoltHub.
 We host public data for free, and this repository is how much of the public data under the Liquidata organization is created and maintained.
 At a high level each module maintains a public repository.
 Each repository roughly corresponds to a data source.

 ## How does this work?
 Dolt is a relational database, and thus one way to create Dolt tables is to create `pandas.DataFrame` objects, and then use `doltpy` to load them into a Dolt database.
 We run an [Airflow](https://airflow.apache.org/) instance that executes jobs that produce interesting public datasets, and then load them to Dolt.